-- What to Consider Before Getting a Puppy for Your Senior Dog
+Is Getting a Puppy for My Senior Dog a Good Idea?

 If you’re the pet parent of a senior dog, you may be wondering if bringing a puppy into the family is a good idea.
 While there’s no simple answer to this question, there are a few things you should consider before deciding whether or not to add a new puppy to your home.